symfony/symfony-docs/components/validator.rst

     $validator = Validation::createValidator();

-This ``$validator`` object can validate simple variables such as strings, numbers and arrays, but it can't validate objects.
+This ``$validator`` object can validate simple variables such as strings, numbers and arrays, but it cannot validate objects.
 To do so, configure the ``Validator`` as explained in the next sections.

 Learn More